Task-Driven Detection of Distribution Shifts with Statistical Guarantees for Robot Learning: Approach

 \begin{proof} A detailed proof of this theorem is provided in Appendix~\ref{app:CI-proof}. \end{proof} \end{theorem} The detection scheme based on Theorem~\ref{thm:CI-all} is outlined in Algorithm~\ref{alg:CI-detector}.
-It is important to note that with this detection scheme, the user can pick the desired false positive and false negative OOD detection rates by selecting $\delta_O$, $\delta'_O$, $\delta_W$, and $\delta'_W$ (see Remark~\ref{rem:fp_fn_guarantee}).
+It is important to note that with this detection scheme, the user can pick the desired false positive and false negative OOD detection rates by selecting $\deltaRight$, $\deltaRight'$, $\deltaLeft$, and $\deltaLeft'$ (see Remark~\ref{rem:fp_fn_guarantee}).
 This allows us to tune the detector's sensitivity to distribution shifts according to the situation in which it is deployed.
-For example, in safety-critical situations one may want to deploy a policy only when we are confident that the robot is operating WD, hence, we can choose a low \emph{maximum permissible} false negative rate.
-However, when operating in non-safety-critical settings, a higher false negative rate can be tolerated, in which case the WD detector can afford to make declarations less cautiously.
+For example, in safety-critical situations one may want to deploy a policy only when we are confident that the robot is operating OOD-benign or WD, hence, we can choose a low \emph{maximum permissible} false negative rate.
+However, when operating in non-safety-critical settings, a higher false negative rate can be tolerated, in which case the OOD-benign detector can afford to make declarations less cautiously.

-Similar to the detector presented in Algorithm~\ref{alg:HT-detector}, this detector is also consistent, i.e., it is impossible for it to detect both WD and OOD for the same test dataset; we formalize this below. \begin{lemma} Algorithm~\ref{alg:CI-detector} is consistent, i.e., it returns one of three possibilities: OOD, WD, or unknown. \begin{proof} A detailed proof is provided in Appendix~\ref{app:CI-consistent-proof}. \end{proof} \end{lemma}
+Similar to the detector presented in Algorithm~\ref{alg:HT-detector}, this detector also generates mutually exclusive outputs, i.e., it is impossible for it to detect both OOD-adverse and OOD-benign for the same test dataset; we formalize this below. \begin{lemma} Algorithm~\ref{alg:CI-detector} returns mutually exclusive outputs, i.e., it returns one of three possibilities: $\oodRightSym$, $\oodLeftSym$, or WD. \begin{proof} A detailed proof is provided in Appendix~\ref{app:CI-consistent-proof}. \end{proof} \end{lemma}

-With the confidence-interval-based detector as outlined in Algorithm~\ref{alg:CI-detector} and Theorem~\ref{thm:CI-all}, we can guarantee the false positive rate and the false negative rate of the detector to be upper bounded by $\delta_O + \delta'_O$ and $\delta_W + \delta'_W$ respectively, as shown in Remark~\ref{rem:fp_fn_guarantee}.
+With the confidence-interval-based detector as outlined in Algorithm~\ref{alg:CI-detector} and Theorem~\ref{thm:CI-all}, we can guarantee the false positive rate and the false negative rate of the detector to be upper bounded by $\deltaRight + \deltaRight'$ and $\deltaLeft + \deltaLeft'$ respectively, as shown in Remark~\ref{rem:fp_fn_guarantee}.